openpdfx/openpdfx/README.md

 ## License

-OpenPDF uses dual licensing: when using the library, you may choose either Mozilla Public License Version 2.0 or GNU Lesser General Public License 2.1.
+OpenPdfx uses dual licensing: when using the library, you may choose either Mozilla Public License Version 2.0 or GNU Lesser General Public License 2.1.
 OpenPDF is the LGPL/MPL open source successor of iText, and is based on some forks of iText
 4 svn tag.